mgeck64/ccalc/readme.md

 - Supports floating point numbers up to 50 decimal significant digits (+ guard digits)
 ## Dependencies
-- This project depends on Boost; this was built using Boost version 1.74.
-Note: the newer versions 1.75 and 1.77 produce a slightly incorrect result for the expression exp(pi*i) where i is the imaginary unit; thus version 1.74 is statically asserted for in the code
+This project depends on Boost; this was built using Boost version 1.74.
+Note: the newer versions 1.75 and 1.77 produce a slightly incorrect result for the expression exp(pi*i) where i is the imaginary unit; thus version 1.74 is statically asserted for in the code.

-- This project uses the GNU __int128 type with GNU extensions enabled
+This project uses the GNU __int128 type with GNU extensions enabled.
 ## Frontends
-ccalc-cli is the project for the command line interface frontend.
-I am also working on a GUI frontend.
+- ccalc-cli is the project for the command line interface frontend
+- ccalc-gtk is the project for the GUI frontend developed using the GTK toolkit (gtkmm for C++)